What You Need To Know About The Air-Dock Inflatable Boat Lift

 Why Get An Inflatable Boat Lift

-First, let’s talk about the benefits of an inflatable boat dock.
+First, let’s talk about the benefits of an inflatable boat lift.
 They’ve been around for about 30 years and interest in them is growing.
-There are several benefits you get from an inflatable dock that you can’t get from any other docking system.
+There are several benefits you get from an inflatable lift that you can’t get from any other docking system.

-With the Air-Dock system, you simply drive your boat into the slip and then inflate the lift under it.
+With an inflatable boat lift, you simply drive your boat into the slip and then inflate the lift under it.
 Your boat rests on the inflated bladders.

-Air-Dock Inflatable boat lifts are a less expensive alternative to hard boat lifts.
+Air-Dock is the most affordable boat lift system on the market.
 In fact, on average they run around $4,000.
 While the average cost of a standard boat lift is around $11,000.

 The Air-Dock lift system is easier to self-install than other docks.
 Also, they last anywhere from 12-15 years!